-iFile and iSettle programs have reduced the number of property owners needing to appear in person at the district's office (7,460 in 2013).
-Also, much of the paper handling, data entry, scanning, and filing tasks were eliminated.
+iFile and iSettle programs have reduced the number of property owners needing to appear in person at the district's office.
+There were 13,920 iSettle offers accepted in 2014.
+Also, much of the paper handling, data entry, scanning, and filing tasks were eliminated due to the increased use of iFile and iSettle.
+Of the 356,119 protests files for tax year 2014, 96,345 or 27 percent were filed electronically.
 In 2010, the district introduced the iReschedule program allowing property owners already scheduled for appraiser conferences or hearings to reschedule their appointments online.
+The iFile program also allows personal property renditions to be submitted on line and 31,258 electronically processed renditions and 21,202 rendition extension requests were submitted in 2014 using iFile.

 In 2013, the district implemented an Owners web site that allowed property owners to voluntarily elect to receive value and scheduling notices as well as Appraisal Review Board (ARB) hearing orders electronically, further reducing the costs of mailing communications between the district, the ARB and the property owners.
-There were more than 55,000 accounts enrolled in the Owners web site and 2,361 accounts were serviced using the new electronic document delivery options.
+As of December 31, 2014, there were more than 90,000 accounts enrolled in the Owners web site and 8,061 accounts were serviced during 2014 using the new electronic document delivery options.